 - Do not use any acidic lotions or topicals.
-They are found in most makeup and skin care products.
+They are found in most makeup and skincare products.
 Any topical products that contain mineral oils, retinol, AHA, glycolic acid, and salicylic acid should be avoided.

 Don’t Be Unrealistic About the Results When you are getting eyebrow microblading done, you should never be unrealistic about the results that you would receive.

 You might feel like it would take multiple visits in order to make the eyebrows look as you desire.
-However, microblading is a simple two-step process, which is in a position to deliver faster results that you think.
+However, microblading is a simple two-step process, which is in a position to deliver faster results than you think.

 On the other hand, you should never think that microblading is not a permanent technique.
-One treatment has the ability to help you get good looking eyebrows, which can last for few years.
+One treatment has the ability to help you get good looking eyebrows, which can last for a few years.

 The strokes are very sharp initially but will soften and migrate into the skin over time.
 You should take into consideration that different skin types also factor into results.
-Excessively oily skin, larger pores, thicker skin and eyebrow keratosis can affect the absorption of the pigment.
+Excessively oily skin, larger pores, thicker skin, and eyebrow keratosis can affect the absorption of the pigment.